rrhg/rrhg.github.io/wazuh/email-alerts-basics.md

 * Detect an SSH brute-force attack [https://documentation.wazuh.com/3.12/learning-wazuh/ssh-brute-force.html/](https://documentation.wazuh.com/3.12/learning-wazuh/ssh-brute-force.html/)

 ---
 _Shameless plug : I'm looking for a remote job or apprenticeship.
-Have self learned about Linux, Reactjs, Nodejs & Django but have no previous experience.
+Have self learned about Linux, Reactjs, Nodejs & Django but have no work experience.
 Don't hesitate to contact me @ rrh@fastmail.com_